Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

-Additionally, a distinct new peak emerged at approximately 7500~\cm\ in \emph {a} and \emph {b}-directions in the insulating phase.
-Older results from Yakushi {\it et al.} suggested that this additional peak might arise from slight structural distortions across the phase transition \cite{yakushi1987temperature}.
-These slight structural changes seems to be hard to observe in X-ray diffraction studies \cite{kakiuchi2007charge,NOGAMI1986367}.
+Although the crystallographic structure remains unaltered, the temperature-dependent dielectric functions exhibit pronounced changes across the charge-order transition at 135 K, as shown in Fig.~\ref{fig:temp dependent dielectric field tensor}.
+The observed variations are solely caused by effective electronic correlations.
+In the insulating state, the intra-molecular excitations are weaker and shift towards higher energies in both the \emph {a}- and \emph {b}-directions.
+In contrast, the inter-molecular excitations in the \emph {a}-, \emph {b} directions are more intense and shift towards higher energies in the insulating state.
+This effect is even more pronounced in the \emph {c}-direction, pointing to significant modification in the material's electronic interactions in the stacking direction.
+While the shifts in the peak positions and the increase of intensities is something to be expected at lower temperatures, the abrupt ermergence of a destinct new peak at approximately 7500~\cm\ in \emph {a}- and \emph {b}-directions in the insulating phase points towards something directly correlated to the metal-insulator transition.
+Previous results from Yakushi {\it et al.} suggested that this additional peak might arise from slight structural distortions across the phase transition \cite{yakushi1987temperature}.
+These small structural changes seem to be invisible by x-ray diffraction studies \cite{kakiuchi2007charge,NOGAMI1986367}.
 The structural modifications are attributed to alterations of the local anion-molecular interaction which occur when charge ordering sets in.
 Small displacements of anions lead to variations in the hydrogen bonding between anions and BEDT-TTF molecules, as elucidated by Alemany, Pouget and Canadell \cite{Alemany,Pouget18}.
+With the help of ellipsometry these slight structural modifications at the metal insulator transition can easily be analyzed.
+They only happen in the \emph {ab}-plane, therefore no contribution in the \emph {c}-direction can be seen, the overall triclinic structure of the crystal remains unchanged.